orcchamp/ccIsaac/README.md

 - Message me on discord (@Dr. Njitram#0451)
 # Credits
 Created by cloudlupus
+2022 Update for Afterbirth by DrNjitram
+2023 Update by OrcChamp
-Updated and currently maintained by Dr_Njitram
+Currenly maintained by OrcChamp and DrNjitram
-Fork By OrcChamp